Taylor Swift's Cryptic TS7 Photoshoot, Decoded

 "I love that they like the cryptic hint-dropping.
 Because as long as they like it, I’ll keep doing it.
 It’s fun.
 It feels mischievous and playful," Swift told Entertainment Weekly of her fans.

-EW confirmed in a press release that the pins are there to be analysed.
+EW confirmed in a press release that the pins are there to be analyzed.
 So, if Swift approves — let's decode what the pins she's wearing means.

 Thank you for such a wonderful experience @EW - I loved getting to talk with @AlexJSuskind (yep I said it, I did an actual interview with a human journalist!! ?)
 Wanted to rep as many things/people I love on the jacket ? and more in the interview. https://t.co/C6dtAPFgfF pic.twitter.com/zp0IiEPTn2— Taylor Swift (@taylorswift13) May 9, 2019